 The Delhi University Plaza on Thursday witnessed a seminar turning into a protest, a protest turning into a fight, and a fight turning into a social media war.
 The seminar titled the ‘idea of the university’ was organized by activists of All India Students Association (AISA), a left inclined student political party.
-The guest speakers in the seminar were notable academician from reputed institutions teaching diverse disciplines such as Satish Deshpande, Anup Dhar, and Prabhu Mahapatra.
-There is, however, one similarity among all these speakers, all of them with little distinction can be huddled together to be labeled as representing a common ideology.
-They would all seemingly converge in approval that there has been ‘saffronisation’ of education.
-They would nod in approval that dissent is being muzzled in the universities and there is visible discrimination in universities towards the lower castes.
+The guest speakers in the seminar were notable academicians from reputed institutions, teaching diverse disciplines, such as Satish Deshpande, Anup Dhar, and Prabhu Mahapatra.
+There is, however, one similarity among all these speakers, all of them with little distinction can be huddled together and can be labeled as representing a common ideology.
+They would all converge in approval that there has been ‘saffronisation’ of education.
+They would nod in approval that dissent is being muzzled in the universities, and there is visible discrimination in universities towards the lower castes.
 All would contend against the patronage of the new government in academic institutions towards under-qualified functionaries.
 All of this is appreciated if debated, but the seminar was an exercise in sermons.
-If AISA in particular and the left, in general, are appreciative of dissent then the absence of a person that represents a contrary point of view defeats the very ‘idea of university’ that the left yearns for.
-The seminar isn’t just an ‘idea of university’ it is more evidently ‘their idea of university’.
+If AISA in particular, and the left in general, are appreciative of dissent then the absence of a person that represents a contrary point of view defeats the very ‘idea of university’ that the left yearns for.
+The seminar isn’t just an ‘idea of university’, it is more evidently ‘their idea of university’.
 If a university is a place of dissent and a venue for accommodation of conflicting thoughts, then the sheer absence of a luminary on the right in this seminar is a comment on upon the commitment of the left towards ‘right to dissent’.

 Everyone is Guilty